What are the precautions to take when using NAND flash devices?

 You can download the NAND LLD from the following webpage and use it as a reference for your development:

-What is the thermal resistance, Theta JA, Theta JB, and Theta JC of S34ML-2 devices?
+What are thermal resistance, Theta JA, Theta JB, and Theta JC of S34ML-2 devices?

-We do not provide theta JC and theta JB thermal resistance values for our flash products.
-We usually give psi JT and theta JA parameters which provide a meaningful method to predict junction temperature in plastic package devices.
-For Theta JA and psi JT value, see the Device Qualification Report available on our website.
+Cypress does not provide theta JC and theta JB thermal resistance values for flash products.
+Cypress usually gives psi JT and theta JA parameters which provide a meaningful method to predict junction temperature in plastic package devices.
+For Theta JA and psi JT value, see the Device Qualification Report available on Cypress website.

 Will the usage of the Spare Area in NAND Flash affect the endurance, data retention, or both of the memory devices?